theviniis/frontend-interview_challenge/README.md

 ## What should you expect in this code challenge?

 This challenge is the beginning of your job application at bornlogic.
+It is intended to all candidates, regardless of experience

 After you are done, we will review your code, give you feedback and proceed to the next steps of your job application.